appoptics/appoptics-api-ruby/README.md

 ## Authentication

-Make sure you have [an account for AppOptics](https://www.appoptics.com/) and then authenticate with your email and API key (on your account page):
+Make sure you have [an account for AppOptics](https://www.appoptics.com/) and then authenticate with your API key (on your account page):

     AppOptics::Metrics.authenticate 'api_key'